A number of different lights use the CXB3590 COBs from CREE.

 I will not discuss the differences between the two brands at all, because there are none.

 They are the exact same lights from the exact same factory.
 It’s just a different Amazon seller.

 I recommend checking both when you are ready to buy (the links above take you there) and getting whichever one is selling for less at the time.

 For this review, I will always refer to them as Canagrow lights, but know that everything I write here goes for the CF Grow lights as well.
 They are the exact same lights, after all.

-Let’s begin by taking a look at the 3 different CREE CXB3590 COB fixtures on offer and comparing their specs (note that the Amazon product page also features two additional lights that cost much less; that is because they do not use CREE COBs and Meanwell drivers).
+Let’s begin by taking a look at the 5 different CREE CXB3590 COB fixtures on offer and comparing their specs (note that the Amazon product page also features additional lights that cost much less; that is because they do not use CREE COBs and Meanwell drivers).

 Canagrow CREE CXB3590 COB Lights Comparison Table

 Note: because there are frequent sales on these lights, it is impossible for us to stay updated on the price.
 Clicking the dollar signs takes you to Amazon to see the current price.